-Simon: Unfortunately, your position was over after 3 years, so what happens after a super evidence cop leaves?
-That’s the real tricky question.
-The first thing you did was to create a learning process so that, these days, anyone who attends the Command & Staff Course or the officer training course comes to the Criminology Institute to learn.
-As a result, they are already learning evidence-based policing, but let's try to see how much control there is after the super-evidence cop leaves the organization; what’s left, what isn't, what needs to happen for as much as possible to be left of your experience after you've left.
+Simon: Unfortunately, your appointment ended after three years.
+So what happens after an evidence-based cop leaves?
+That’s the tricky question.
+The first thing you did was to create a learning process.
+Now anyone who attends the Command & Staff course or the officer training course must come to the Criminology Institute to learn.
+As a result, they are already learning evidence-based policing.
+But we’ll have to see how much control there is after the evidence-based cop leaves the organization.
+What remains, what doesn’t?
+What needs to happen so that as much of your experience as possible will remain after you’ve left?

-Badi: Simon, perhaps as an introduction to this question, did everything you just tell us, Roni, work?
+Badi: Simon, perhaps as an introduction to this question, did everything you just told us about work, Roni?

-Roni: First of all, it worked amazingly.
-When I look at how we measured it, we took each of the offenses and put it on the graph.
-Just like we see here, we put a station on the graph, there we put the organizational average on the graph.
+Roni: It worked amazingly.
+Look at how we measured it.
+We took each of the offenses and put it on the graph.
+We put each station on the graph.
+We put the organizational averages on the graph.
 In other words, what is the average score that the Israel Police receives for noise nuisance offenses?
-All this according to the EMUN system, what is the average score that the Israel Police receives for burglary offenses, and so on and so forth, we put on the graph outside the polygon and inside the polygon, and you actually see [gestures with his hand an upward trend over the years] what we had in 2016, 2017, 2018, so clearly the jump between 2016 and 2017 is even more significant, but the jump from 2017 to 2018 is still a jump.
-Now, this is an organizational average that includes those who don’t succeed or are partially successful, a little.
-And the organizational average is over 100 percent inside and outside the polygon.
-That means some stations achieved 150 percent and some less.
-The average is above 100.
-So, if we need a 40% drop in noise, then they delivered those 40 percent, they delivered what was required outside the polygon.
-And the average of the whole organization in 2018 reaches over 100 percent.
-Meaning it works.
+All this is according to the EMUN system.
+What is the average score that the Israel Police receives for burglary offenses, and so on?
+We put everything on the graph, outside the polygon and inside the polygon.
+And you actually see [gestures with his hand an upward trend over the years].
+That’s what we had in 2016, 2017, 2018.
+Clearly the improvement between 2016 and 2017 was more significant, but the improvement from 2017 to 2018 was still an improvement.
+Now, this is an organizational average that includes those who don’t succeed or are partially successful, or only a little.
+And the organizational average is an improvement of over 100% inside and outside the polygon.
+That means some stations achieved 150% and some less.
+The average is above 100%.
+So, if we need a 40% drop in noise, then they delivered that 40%.
+They delivered what was required outside the polygon.
+And the average of the whole organization in 2018 reached over 100%.
+That means it works.
 Not only does it work, you see consistent learning.
 There is no offense for which we haven’t seen this dynamic.
-Are we done??
+Are we done?
 Of course not.
 We need to continue to raise the bar.

 Now let’s talk about the crisis.
 Unfortunately, there was no General Commissioner after me.
-The deputy commissioners who saw that the acting chief of police tried, with no evil intention, to put in an input that contradicted the model, fought him.
-But if you want me to tell you that after he leaves, and after another 5, 6 deputy commissioners leave, and the organizational knowledge is lost, you can preserve the model at the same level of insight, I guess I can't, but I don’t know to what extent.
-But I guess not, because it hasn’t been around for enough years for this model to have station commanders sit around the table and have it fixated.
-But as long as that isn’t happening, then I will give you an example.
-I know that during his first year, the acting chief of police said: Let’s go back to measuring indictments.
-We will not break the EMUN; let’s measure indictments.
-Someone should have told him: Listen, do you understand that you felt the model if you are measuring indictments?
-You can't measure them alongside the model, it's either one or the other.
+The deputy commissioners saw that the acting chief of police was trying, with no evil intention, to implement an input that contradicted the model.
+They fought him.
+But after he leaves, and after another five or six deputy commissioners leave, and the organizational knowledge is lost, I can’t say that the model can be preserved at the same level of insight.
+I don’t know to what extent, but I guess you can’t, because the model hasn’t been around for enough years to have station commanders sit around the table and have it made permanent.
+So far, that isn’t happening.
+I will give you an example.
+I know that during his first year, the acting chief of police said: Let’s go back to assessing by indictments.
+We will not break the EMUN model, but let’s measure indictments.
+Someone should have told him: Do you understand that you have abandoned the model if you are measuring indictments?
+You can’t measure them within the model.
+It’s either one or the other.

-Badi: It’s anti
+Badi: It’s anti.